itiboi/multilevel-backup/README.md

 and relax.

-If you want to execute backups automatically, just create a cron job with this call to invoke it daily (or hourly, just as you setup requires) and multilevel-backup cares about the rest.
+If you want to execute backups automatically, just create a cron job with this call to invoke it daily (or different, just as you setup requires) and multilevel-backup cares about the rest.

 To do a dry run, just add  ```-d``` to the call.
 It prints all calls that would be invoked.